toege/csharp-api-counter/README.md

 Explore the documentation of the ASP.NET framework as much as you are able, you'll be using it for almost everything going forward.
 We'll be introducing new components of the framework in future exercises.

-Try building your own simple API using what you've learned so far.